clottman/cassey-on-eleventy/posts/2019-in-review.md

 ### Kayak Polo

-Josh & I took a break from kayak polo last year while my campaign was going on, but we're back at it this year!
+Wren & I took a break from kayak polo last year while my campaign was going on, but we're back at it this year!
 We both became members of the [Lincoln Kayak Club](https://www.facebook.com/LNKayak/) and played in a 10 week season this fall.

 ### Carhenge